View of Cape Town from Table Mountain South Africa

 Water crisis in Cape Town

-Here’s what you need to know: Day Zero has been pushed back several times, and the latest is that there will be no Day Zero for 2019 if appropriate water restrictions are maintained.
-Should you visit Cape Town during the drought?
-Here’s what the Trade & Investment Promotion Agency for Cape Town and the Western Cape says:
+Here’s what you need to know: Day Zero was pushed back several times, and the latest is that Cape Town successfully averted the crisis…for the time being.
+Water is still a scarce resource, so there is not guarantee that the city won’t go through a drought and crisis again.
+Should you visit Cape Town now or if there is another drought?
+Here’s what the Trade & Investment Promotion Agency for Cape Town and the Western Cape said in 2018:

 Thinking about cancelling trips to our destination?
 Think again.
 We need tourism, decreasing numbers hurt our economy and only create further challenges.
 You can be confident in choosing to travel here, and assured that we have water available as we embrace what we’re calling the new normal.